-The Fios router on the 3rd floor is currently providing WiFi for both floors, which is working fine for now.
+The Fios router on the 3rd floor is currently providing WiFi for both floors, which is working adequately.
 The main issues are with the wired network infrastructure.

 Bottleneck: The Netgear switch is 100 Mbps — 1/10th of modern speed.
 Everything downstream is limited by it.